Martin Fischer-Dieskau: Musical career

-In the 1978/79 season, he was assistant conductor to Antal Doráti at the Detroit Symphony Orchestra.
+conductor of the Detroit Symphony Orchestra in the 1978/79 season.
 After positions in Augsburg, Aachen and Hagen, Fischer-Dieskau became principal conductor at Theater Bern in 1991 with responsibilities for the contemporary, Italian and Russian repertory.
-He was guest conductor at festivals in Helsinki, Drottningholm, Oviedo and Granada, where he performed in collaboration with celebrity singers such as Ricciarelli, Obraztsova, Aliberti, Seiffert.
+He was a frequent guest conductor at festivals in Berlin, Helsinki, Drottningholm, Oviedo and Granada, where he performed in collaboration with celebrity singers such as Ricciarelli, Obraztsova, Aliberti, Seiffert.
 In 1993 he served as the artistic leader of the Youth Festival at Bayreuth.
 He has held a professorship in conducting at the University of the Arts Bremen since 1994 and produced and hosted his own television series of eleven musical "tours" that were telecast for ARD throughout Germany.
 In 2001 he was the initiator of an Israeli-Palestinian-German orchestral summit in Tel Aviv, Israel.

-From 1 June 2001 to November 2003, he served as artistic director of the Kitchener-Waterloo Symphony Orchestra in Kitchener, Ontario, Canada.
-With this orchestra, he inaugurated the first German-Canadian Festival in Toronto.
+With the Canadian KW Symphony Orchestra, whose sphere of influence covers the entire region around Toronto and of which he was chief conductor from 2000 to 2004, he expanded the standard repertoire and opened the concert hall to new audiences.
+In 2002, the founding of the orchestra's first German-Canadian festival was one of the achievements of the orchestra under his direction.

-From 2009-2011, he was the music director of the Taipei Symphony Orchestra. conducting a wide range of classical and Taiwanese repertoire as well as a fully staged production of Gianni Schicchi and Il segreto di Susanna.
-The event was accompanied by an international Puccini symposium organized for the Taipei University.
+From 2009 to 2011 he was Music Director of the Taipei Symphony Orchestra, where he conducted the full range of the symphonic repertoire with an emphasis on the latest Taiwanese music, but also staged operas and helped organize an international Puccini symposium.

+In view of a flooding of the music market with new and by no means consistently qualified young "conductors" of both sexes almost weekly, Fischer-Dieskau seems increasingly sensible to point out the representatives of the great conducting traditions of the 20th century when planning his concert programmes.
+In 2022, Antal Doráti's only opera THE CHOSEN/DER KÜNDER was world premiered at Orpheo/Naxos with an international cast of star singers.
+The recording of this only play from the pen of the philosopher Martin Buber in opera form met with an enthusiastic press response worldwide and was accompanied in 2023 by scientific symposia by various organizers in Europe under the direction of Martin Fischer-Dieskau.